 Immerse your students in the natural world.
 As an environmentally focused education center, our lessons help students develop a deeper understanding and appreciation of the natural world.
-Our nearly 1,500 acre preserve allows them to actively engage with their surroundings, allowing them to explore deep into forest ecosystems, walk through wetlands and meet the plants and animals that make Woodland Dunes their home.
+Our 1,500 acre preserve allows them to actively engage with their surroundings, allowing them to explore deep into forest ecosystems, walk through wetlands and meet the plants and animals that make Woodland Dunes their home.
 This type of learning helps your students develop a personal relationship with nature, and motivates them to care for the natural world throughout their lives.
 Jessica Johnsrud, winner of the 2016 Education Impact Award, coordinates and leads all of our educational activities.

 Why our programs work: